All-Star vote FAQ: Did the NBA's new format get things right?

 Q: What happened with Dwyane Wade?

-A: The fans wanted to see him start for the 11th time in the past 13 years, he was second in fan voting.
-But the players and the media voted him sixth and it pulled his average down.
+A: The fans wanted to see him start for the 11th time in the past 13 years; he was second in fan voting.
+But the players and the media voted him sixth, and that pulled down his average.
 Wade's game has been slipping for the past few years.
 The fans clearly love him, but the media's and players' check and balance caught him.
 There's a chance he will not be an All-Star for the first time since 2004.

 Q: What about Isaiah Thomas?
 He was voted No. 1 by the media and No. 2 by the players...